top of page

 Description:

-The course includes computer programming with the interactive drag-and-drop coding blocks of Scratch.
-During the course students will develop a code to program various robots, will learn about sensors ans adaptive variables.
+This course introduces students to basic vendor neutral robotics, but starting with Lego robotics and includes computer programming with the interactive drag-and-drop coding blocks of Scratch.
+During the course students will develop code to program various robots, will learn about robot brain, motors, sensors ans adaptive variables.

 Prerequisite: None.
 Students should be able to follow instructions for regular lego-sets (5+).